South Western railway line, Queensland: Services

 The South Western Mail was introduced as a twice weekly service in 1910.
 Upon the opening of the line to Dirranbandi, the train departed Brisbane at 20:45, arrived at Warwick 04:00, Goondiwindi 10:00 and Dirranbandi 16:30.
 The return service departed 11.30, arrived Goondiwindi 17.35, Warwick 23.35 and Brisbane 07.10 the following morning.

 The South Western line was the last railway in Australia to be serviced by mail trains.
 The last Dirranbandi Mail ran on 11 February 1993, and the line was subsequently taken out of regular use, with only the occasional rail tour operating on the line.
 In 2010–11 the line was extensively damaged by flooding, and the line from Thallon to Dirranbandi was officially closed, as it was damaged beyond repair.
 The rest of the line was rebuilt, and in recent years Watco began operating grain trains on the line from Thallon to the Port of Brisbane.
 These operations have taken large amounts of trucks off the state’s highway network.

 Current line standards

-The section from Warwick to Goodiwindi is laid with 30, 41 & 47 kg/m rail, 25–50% steel sleepers, a maximum axle load of 15.75 tonnes and a line speed of 80 km/h.
+The section from Warwick to Goondiwindi is laid with 30, 41 & 47 kg/m rail, 25–50% steel sleepers, a maximum axle load of 15.75 tonnes and a line speed of 80 km/h.
 The steepest grade on the section is 1 in 44 (~2.3%), and the minimum radius curve is 200m.

 The next section to Thallon has similar rail, a 70 km/h line speed to Toobeah, 60 km/h beyond, a maximum grade of 1 in 50 (2%) and minimum 400m radius curves.

 Prior to closure, the last section to Dirranbandi had 20 kg/m rail, a 10 tonne axle load and 40 km/h line speed.

 Consistent with the rest of the Queensland regional railways, the line is narrow gauge.